 Enter co-branded Hilton Honors credit cards, which can help you earn more Hilton points by racking up rewards on your everyday purchases.
 The Hilton Honors American Express card is one of these, allowing cardholders to earn points on Hilton hotel stays as well as restaurant, U.S. supermarket, U.S. gas station and other general purchases – all for no annual fee.
 If you are trying to fast-track your way to your next reward night or inch a bit farther up the elite status tiers, the Hilton Honors American Express is a great choice.

-At first glance, the introductory bonus on the Hilton Honors Amex seems incredibly generous.
-Cardholders can earn 75,000 points if they spend $1,000 in the first three months.
-However, it is important to note that Hilton Honors points are worth around half what the average rewards point is worth – so the bonus is not as lucrative as it may seem.
+The Hilton Honors card is currently offering 75,000 points to new cardholders who spend $1,000 in the first three months.
+It is important to note that Hilton Honors points are worth around half what the average rewards point is worth – so the bonus is not as lucrative as it may seem.
 Nevertheless, for a relatively low spend threshold, you can earn enough to score a free night in a higher tier Hilton hotel, or a few at a more moderately priced property.
 The bonus is one of the many features that make the Hilton Honors card an exceptional deal for a no-annual-fee card.

 What are Hilton Honors points worth?

 While racking up points with the Hilton Honors Amex is easy, you might not get quite as much value out of those points as you do with other rewards programs.
 We value Hilton Honors points at an average of 0.5 cents per point – one of the lowest values among any hotel or airline loyalty program.